wenbobao/PPiOS-Rename/README.md

 4. Apply renaming to the sources
 5. Build the program again

-For your first time using *PPiOS-Rename,* the following script (adjusted for your project) will perform the Analyze step:
+For your first time using *PPiOS-Rename,* the following command (adjusted for your project) will perform the Analyze step:

     ppios-rename --analyze /path/to/program.app/program